-- 5.12 promote healthy relationships with clients, their caregivers, advocates and members of the health care team by managing and resolving conflict for best client care. - 5.13 uphold their duty to provide care and not abandon clients to whom they have a commitment to provide care.
+- 5.11 identify moral or ethical situations and proactively address conflict, dilemmas, and/or distress of clients in their care. - 5.12 promote healthy relationships with clients, their caregivers, advocates, and members of the health care team by managing and resolving conflict to best meet client care needs. - 5.13 uphold their duty to provide care and not abandon clients to whom they have a commitment to provide care.